Skip to main content

 Registration Requirements

-• Employers must register with the Tax Department and the Social Insurance Services upon hiring their first employee.
+• Employers must register with the Tax Department and Social Insurance Services before hiring employees.

 Income Tax Withholding by Employers

-• Employers must withhold income tax under the Pay-As-You-Earn system and remit it to the Tax Department monthly.
+• Employers must apply PAYE withholding tax and remit it to the Tax Department monthly.

 Tax Residency and Income Tax

-• Cyprus tax residents are taxed on worldwide income, while non-residents are taxed only on Cyprus income.
+• Tax residents are taxed on worldwide income, while non-residents are taxed on Cyprus-source income.

 Significant Exemptions for Income Tax Purposes